GRaViTY-Tool/dataflow-examples/README.md

 # dataflow-examples
 This repository is a collection of examples of the data flow possible in Java programs.

-## Graphical representations
+## Graphical representations and data flow models
-Besides the code of each example, there are graphical representations in the form of GraphML diagrams.
+Besides the code of each example, there are generated graphical representations in the form of dot graphs, which contain all initially inserted flows.
-To open/modify them, the [yEd Graph Editor](https://www.yworks.com/products/yed) can be used, which is also available as a [browser-based live version](https://www.yworks.com/products/yed-live).
-So no local installation is required.
-### Possible flows
-The flows possible in the used graphical representation are:
-- paramFlow: Denotes a flow of a parameter value to another node.
-- returnFlow: Denotes a flow of a return value to another node.
-- fieldFlow: Denotes a flow of a field value to another node.
-- effectiveFlow: The overall flow from the first source to the last sink of a given domain, which summarizes all intermediate flows.
+These flows are reduced during model creation.
+The resulting full data flow models are given as .xmi files in each example's folder.
+The dot graphs can be found in the 'graphs' folder of each example.

 ## Naming conventions
+The majority of the examples use the following naming conventions:
 - Basic examples: Minimal description of the given data flow in the form `[fromConstruct]To[toConstruct]`
 - Composite examples: `Composite` + the current running index value
 - Classes: Single letters starting from A